FecheteMara/diceGameProject/README.md

 # diceGameProject
 A simple Dice Game project.
+At click on the h1 element from the "index.html" file, the function dice_play() is called.